Cambridge is home to a wide range of local groups, organisations, not-for-profits and volunteers dedicated to helping those in need.

 2025 conference

-The 2025 Food Justice Conference will take place on Wednesday 26 February from 9.30am to 4pm at Meadows Community Centre.
+The 2025 Food Justice Conference took place on Wednesday 26 February at Meadows Community Centre.

-Join us at Community Food Power: A New Approach to Food Security, a conference organised by the Food Justice Alliance, where we’ll explore how food can drive real change in tackling poverty and building stronger communities and together build on five years of collaborative efforts.
+Community Food Power: A New Approach to Food Security, was organised by the Food Justice Alliance, where we explored how food can drive real change in tackling poverty and building stronger communities and together build on five years of collaborative efforts.

 Food insecurity isn’t just about money—it impacts emotional wellbeing, nutrition, and the sense of belonging in a community.

-We’ll be hearing about the Food Ladders approach developed by Dr. Megan Blake, University of Sheffield and considering whether this approach offers a new and fresh framework for the work in Cambridge on Food Justice.
+We heard about the Food Ladders approach developed by Dr. Megan Blake, University of Sheffield, and whether this approach offers a new and fresh framework for the work in Cambridge on Food Justice.

 The Food Ladders approach uses food to build resilience by creating connections and empowering communities.
 Unlike traditional approaches that only focus on emergency food aid, Food Ladders works through three steps: supporting those in crisis, building community capacity to access and share food, and encouraging self-organised projects that drive lasting change.